giopina/udpclust/README.md

     clustering.n_clusters  # number of clusters identified
     clustering.rho         # density for each frame
-    clustering.centers_rho # density of the center of each cluster clustering.centers_idx # indexes of the center of each cluster (if you provided multiple input trajectories the idx will refer to a "concatenated trajectory".
-This can probably be fixed)
+    clustering.centers_rho # density of the center of each cluster clustering.centers_idx # indexes of the center of each cluster  (i.e. points with high density).
+If you provided multiple input trajectories the idx will refer to a "concatenated trajectory".
+This can probably be fixed. clustering.clustercenters # coordinates of the centers of each cluster

 Other internal variables are

-    clustering.filt       # 1 if the computed density is not statistically realiable, 0 if was fine.
-Points with filt=1 were given the density of the closer filt=0 point clustering.cores_idx  # indexes of frames in each cluster's core (i.e. points with high density)
+    clustering.filt       # 1 if the computed density is not statistically realiable, 0 if it is ok.
+Points with filt=1 are given the density of the closer filt=0 point

 ##### Other functions
-     clustering.get_core_trajs() # return the discrete trajectories using the coring approach of Hummer and Buchete
+     clustering.get_core_trajs() # return the discrete trajectories using the coring approach of Hummer and Buchete [1]

      clustering.get_centers()     #Computes the average position of each cluster (Not the best choice for a "center".
 You should use the argmax(rho) for each cluster